ibm-cloud-docs/watson-assistant/backup-data.md

 1. Copy the files that you downloaded and created in the previous steps to any existing directory on a {{site.data.keyword.postgresql}} pod.

-    1. Run the following command to find P{{site.data.keyword.postgresql}} pods:
+    1. Run the following command to find {{site.data.keyword.postgresql}} pods:

         ```bash
         oc get pods | grep ${INSTANCE}-postgres
         ```
         {: codeblock}

     1. The files that you must copy are `pgmig`, `postgres.yaml`, `resourceController.yaml`, `ca.crt` (the secret file that is generated in step 6), and the file that you created for your downloaded data.
 Run the following commands to copy the files.

         If you are restoring data to a stand-alone {{site.data.keyword.icp4dfull_notm}} cluster, then replace all references to `oc` with `kubectl` in these sample commands.